neoaxios/nxlc/.github/ISSUE_TEMPLATE/question.md

 ---

 **Your question**
-A clear and concise question about ULC.
+A clear and concise question about NXLC.

 **What have you tried?**
 Describe what you've already attempted or researched.